-Main Purpose: Provide areas for detached single-family homes on lots generally a maximum of one-fifth of an acre (i.e., 8,712 square feet).
+Main Purpose: Provide areas for detached single-family homes on medium-sized lots generally a maximum of one fifth of an acre (i.e., 8,712 square feet).
+This category generally corresponds to the SF-20/26 and SF-10/24 zoning districts.

 Secondary Purpose: Provide limited areas and locations for duplex, townhouses, and nonresidential development that directly serves adjacent neighborhoods (e.g., convenience stores, dry cleaners).
-Also includes limited nonresidential development as outlined for Low-Density Residential.
+Also includes limited nonresidential development as outlined for Low Density Residential.

-Characteristics: New construction of traditional single-family neighborhoods.
+Characteristics: New construction of traditional single family neighborhoods.
 Nonresidential uses are limited to arterial roadways.
+Mediumsized lots preserving Wylie's existing character and promoting new developments designed with the same suburban style.
+Nonresidential uses should be compatible with surrounding neighborhoods and in locations limited to arterial roadways.